Supereg/homebridge-http-lightbulb/README.md

 - `brightness` \<object\> **optional**: Defines everything related to the _'Brightness'_ characteristic:
     - `setUrl` \<string | [urlObject](#urlobject)\> **required**: Defines the url (and other properties when using an urlObject) which is called when you set a new brightness level.
 The brightness is sent in the given unit.
-        When including **"%s"** in the url and/or body it will be replaced with the brightness to set.
+        When including **%s** in the url and/or body it will be with the brightness to set.
         Have a look at [placeholders](#placeholders-in-seturl-properties).
     - `statusUrl` \<string | [urlObject](#urlobject)\> **required**: Defines the url (and other properties when using and urlObject) to query the current brightness level from the light bulb.
 By default it expects the http server